lsrcz/RegExSynthesis/README.md

 ## Directly synthesize the DFA

 To deal with the scalability issue, I tried to avoid the process of building the NFAs.
 To simplify the problem, I tried to directly synthesize the DFAs.
+The code is in [DFA](./DFA/).

 Using a very simple encoding, I successfully synthesized some simple automata.
 The sketch is roughly a 2-d table for the transition function.